 Priced at $699, it’s cheaper than both the XT3 and the M1, but it pales in comparison when looking at features.
 If you’re looking for the most basic wheeled sled and want to save some money, the XPO Trainer 2 is a solid option.
 Otherwise, the other two contenders, especially the XT3, are better buys.

 Overall, the Xebex XT3 is a very solid wheeled sled.
-In some ways, I think it's the best on the market.
 The monitor, the extra levels of resistance, and the more versatile handle design are all excellent features.

-Factoring in price and frequent sales from Get RX'd, I think the XT3 represents a very good value overall.
+Factoring in price and frequent sales from Get RX’d, I think the XT3 represents a strong value overall.